x1angli/cvt2utf/README.md

         python cvt2utf8.py

 ## Note
-By default, the converted output text files will NOT contain BOM (byte order mark).
-Should you have no idea of BOM, just check: https://en.wikipedia.org/wiki/Byte_order_mark
+By default, the converted output text files will __NOT__ contain BOM (byte order mark).
+Should you want to learn what is BOM along with its implication, please check: https://en.wikipedia.org/wiki/Byte_order_mark